Trading Strategies Generated Pathwise by Functions of Market Weights: Abstract

 \section{Abstract}

 Almost twenty years ago, E.R.
 Fernholz introduced portfolio generating functions which can be used to construct a variety of portfolios, solely in the terms of the individual companies' market weights.
-I. Karatzas and J. Ruf recently developed another methodology for the functional construction of portfolios, which leads to very simple conditions for strong relative arbitrage with respect to the market.
-In this paper, both of these notions of functional portfolio generation are generalized in a pathwise, probability-free setting; portfolio generating functions are substituted by path-dependent functionals, which involve the current market weights, as well as additional bounded-variation functions of past and present market weights.
-This generalization leads to a wider class of functionally-generated portfolios than was heretofore possible, and yields improved conditions for outperforming the market portfolio over suitable time-horizons.
+I. Karatzas and J. Ruf developed recently another methodology for the functional construction of portfolios, which leads to very simple conditions for strong relative arbitrage with respect to the market.
+In this paper, both of these notions of functional portfolio generation are generalized in a pathwise, probability-free setting; portfolio generating functions, possibly less smooth than twice-differentiable, involve the current market weights, as well as additional bounded-variation functions related to the market weights.
+This generalization leads to a wider class of functionally-generated portfolios than was heretofore possible, to novel methods for dealing with the ``size'' and ``momentum'' effects, and to improved conditions for outperforming the market portfolio over suitable time-horizons.